AdamWhittingham/milight-easybulb/README.md

 Things you should know
 ----------------------
 * Brightness is given as a percentage (0-100)
-* Colours can be set using the `of` method:
+* Colours can be set using the `colour` method:
   * a [named colour](lib/milight/colour/named.rb))
   * a HEX colour code (for example, `#f00` or `#a0f060`
   * a MiLight hue colour command- an integer between 0-255.
 * Everything is sent over UDP, as per the Milight spec.
 This means that some commands will get 'lost', especially if you send many in quick succession.
+The gem tries to account for this by adding short delays between commands but it isn't guaranteed.